andrewhosack/SeeYouInColombia/src/pages/learnspanish/index.md

       plan: Group Lessons
       price: '12 (hr)'
       buttonLink: /learnspanish/#customizedSpanishLessons
-    - description: 'A more focused and customized option, all about you and your needs.'
+    - description: 'A focused and customized option, all about you and your needs.'
       items:
         - 100% customizable to your level and needs
         - You tell us what you want to focus on
         - We'll learn based on your schedule
-      plan: Private 1 on 1 sessions
+      plan: Private 1 on 1 Sessions
       price: '20 (hr)'
       buttonLink: /learnspanish/#customizedSpanishLessons
-    - description: A three class curriculum that will have you ready for a trip to Colombia!
+    - description: A three, five, or ten class curriculum that will have you ready for a trip to Colombia!
       items:
         - Most important topics for a traveler
         - You know exactly what you're getting
         - A curriculum that has helped many previous travelers
-      plan: 3 classes Full Curriculum
+      plan: 3/5/10 Class Curriculum
       price: '50'
       buttonLink: /learnspanish/#FullCurriculum
 intro: